 Water is the elixir of life on earth.
 Water crisis is a looming threat to many countries including India.
 Water crisis in India manifests itself through severe drought during summer every year.
 Drought in India due to atmospheric whims of nature causes crop failure, a major reason why Indian farmers commit suicide.
-About 330 million people are affected by water shortage across India this summer 2016.
+About 600 million people are facing acute water shortage in India, according to the Niti Aayog, an Indian government think-tank.
 Since necessity is the mother of invention, everyone from schoolchildren to social activists to self-motivated individuals is trying different ways of water conservation to fight water scarcity in India.

 Just as every dark cloud has a silver lining, every drought-hit region has an inspirational story of water conservation.
-We at IndianEagle curated such stories of fight against water crisis from across India so that everyone is inspired to conserve water.
+We at Travel Beats curated such stories of fight against water crisis from across India so that everyone is inspired to conserve water.

 Little Drops of Water Make a Mighty Ocean

 A few thousands of schoolchildren in the state of Maharashtra, where severe water crisis has caused life-taking drought, have set an inspirational example of water conservation.
 Some 7000 schoolchildren in Pune are saving and conserving leftover water from their bottles in large drums at their schools.
 The collected leftover water is used instead of fresh water to clean school premises and water plants.
 Initiated by two Indian entrepreneurs Vedant Goel and Yusuf Soni, this water conservation campaign is one of the promising solutions to water crisis in India.
 Some Pune schools have kept buckets at their exit points, which students empty their bottles into while leaving for the day.

 Where There is a Will There is a Way